All Episodes

 But Al Roker is proof positive there isn't any curiosity or intellectual presence, much less inquiry at NBC.

-Well, I don't believe global warming.
+Wow, you don't believe global warming.

-Wow, I'll give two words, superstorm Sandy.
+I'll give two words, Superstorm Sandy.

-And everybody goes, yeah, yeah, superstorm Sandy.
+And everybody goes, Yeah, yeah, Superstorm Sandy.

 They all think the same thing.